 Incidentally, withdrawal alone isn't an effective form of contraception both because a man may not always have control over when he ejaculates and also because pre-ejaculatory fluid may contain sperm.

 Forms of birth control like the pill, the patch, and the ring alter a woman's hormone levels so that ovulation (the release of an egg from an ovary) doesn't occur.
 Besides preventing ovulation, hormonal birth control uses several back-up strategies.
 It thickens cervical mucus, making it tough for sperm to swim through.
 It also alters the lining of the uterus so that even if an egg were somehow released and a strong-swimming SuperSperm did manage to make it through the thickened mucus, the fertilized egg would not implant.

 Even though the pill is very effective in preventing pregnancy, it isn't 100 percent effective.
 (You can check the exact statistics for the pill in the patient information of her pill pack.)
 Because of this, it may be a good idea to discuss with your partner her feelings, and yours, about what you would do if pregnancy became an issue.

 Also, neither the pill nor withdrawal will protect you and your partner against sexually transmitted infections (STIs).
 To protect against STIs, use a condom in addition to any other form of contraception (such as the pill) that you may be using.
-If you and your girlfriend are mutually monogamous, check out Monogamous couple: Stop using condoms? in Alice's Sexual and Reproductive Health archive.Alice!
+If you and your girlfriend are mutually monogamous, check out Monogamous couple: Stop using condoms? in the Go Ask Alice!
+Sexual and Reproductive Health archive.Alice!